pawel-id/bir1/README.md

 # GUS REGON service #

 This is how I imagine client to [GUS](stat.gov.pl) REGON service as described in [documentation](http://bip.stat.gov.pl/dzialalnosc-statystyki-publicznej/rejestr-regon/interfejsyapi/jak-skorzystac-informacja-dla-podmiotow-komercyjnych/).
-Unfortunately it doesny't work.
+Unfortunately it doesn't work.

 ## the problem ##
 The code supplied tries to login into service using demo public key.
 Expected result is session id, but insted it retunrs error.